Shaoxing Bluec Industry and Trade Co.,LTD.

 • Home Décor: From upholstered furniture and drapes to cushions and bedspreads, velvet brings a touch of sophistication to home interiors.

-• Theater and Stages: Velvet curtains are a classic in theaters for their heavy, sound-absorbing qualities and lavish appearance.
+• Theater and Stages: china velvet curtain is a classic in theaters for their heavy, sound-absorbing qualities and lavish appearance.

 • Accessories: Velvet is also used for various accessories such as bags, shoes, and jewelry boxes, enhancing their aesthetic appeal.